musictheory/NilScript/README.md

     newcap:   false

 `expr: true` is enabled on a per-method basis when the oj compiler uses certain optimizations.

-Ideally, in the future, no JSHint options are forced, and all false positives due to oj compilation are filtered.

 The `--jshint-ignore` option may be used to disable specific JSHint warnings.